-Here is an interesting article, written by one of the co-founders of AA, Bill Wilson.
+Here is an interesting article written by Bill Wilson, one of the co-founders of AA.
 In the article, Bill addresses the question of honesty in recovery.
-It was first published in the AA magazine known as The Grapevine in August 1961
+The AA Grapevine magazine first published it in August 1961

 This matter of honesty

 “The problem of honesty touches nearly every aspect of our lives.
 There are, for example, the widespread and amazing phenomena of self-deception.
 Those rather dreadful brands of reckless truth-telling are so often lacking in prudence and love.
 Then there are those countless life situations in which nothing less than utter honesty will do, no matter how sorely we may be tempted by the fear and pride that would reduce us to half-truths or inexcusable denials.

 Let’s first see what self-deception can do to one’s integrity.

 Well remembered is the comfort I used to take from an exaggerated belief in my own honesty.
 My New England kinsfolk had thoroughly taught me the sanctity of all my business commitments and contracts.
 They insisted that “a man’s word is his bond.”
 I delighted in the Lincoln story about how Honest Abe once walked six miles to return six pennies he had overcharged a poor woman at his grocery.
 After this rigorous conditioning, business honesty always came easy, and it stayed with me.
 Even in Wall Street, where I landed years later, I never flimflammed anyone.